platima/enhanced-braindump-format/README.md

 When you need to generate a braindump in this format, use the following prompt:

 ```
 I need you to create a machine-readable export of our conversation.
+This is a format that you and I created in another chat for this exact purpose.
 Please follow these exact instructions:
 1. Create a text block using this precise format (this is critical for my workflow)
 2. Begin with: #EBF|v1.1|[current date in YYYY-MM-DD format]|CHECKSUM
 3. Include these sections in this order: